 As time goes by, innovations tend to overshadow the old, and they fall out of favor, and many people wrongly believe that to be the case with CB radio.
 Since we now have mini-computers in our pockets (smartphones), a lot of people assume that CB communication has fallen by the wayside, but that’s far from the truth.

-CB radio provides people with a convenient way to communicate if they’re within short to medium range, and they are ideal for mounting in vehicles.
+CB radio provides people with a convenient way to communicate through signal reception if they are within short to medium range, and their compact form is ideal for installation and mounting in vehicles.
 With 40 channels, you can interact with everyone on the same frequency as you, which would otherwise require a crowded conference call to accomplish.

-Finally, talking on a cell phone while you drive can get you ticketed, whereas CB radios are not covered by the ban on mobile phones.
-However, a lot of CB radios tend to be bulky and cumbersome.
-This is where handheld CB radios come into the picture, as they’re a lot more portable, and you can even use them outside of your vehicle.
+Finally, talking on a cell phone or other mobile devices while you drive or on a road trip can get you ticketed, whereas CB radios (CBs) are not covered by the ban on mobile phones/devices.
+However, plenty of awesome CB radios tend to be bulky and cumbersome.
+This is where compact handheld CB radios come into the picture, as they are a lot more portable, and you can even use them outside of your vehicle.

-Unfortunately, it’s usually hard to find the right handheld CB radio since there are so many of them available.
+Unfortunately, it is usually hard to find the right handheld CB radio since there are so many of them available.
 We’ve decided to take matters into our own hands and make it easier for anyone looking to get their hands on one.
-Today, we’ll be reviewing some of the best handheld CB radios on the market.
+Today, we’ll be reviewing some of the best and most poopular handheld CBs on the market.

-In our reviews, we’ll go over product specifications before giving you an overview of what to expect from each model’s performance.
-Once we’re done reviewing each handheld CB radio, we’ll go over our buying advice, in which we discuss some of the most important features to look for in the best products.
+In our guide reviews, we’ll go over important specifications before giving you an overview of what to expect from each popular model’s performance.
+Once we’re done reviewing each handheld CB radio, we’ll go over our buying advice, in which we discuss some of the most important features to look for in the best ones.